Crossing the Line Again

-Crossing the Line Again was a professional wrestling event held by the Philadelphia, Pennsylvania, United States-based professional wrestling promotion Extreme Championship Wrestling (ECW) on February 1, 1997.
+Crossing the Line Again was a professional wrestling event held by the Philadelphia, Pennsylvania, United States–based professional wrestling promotion Extreme Championship Wrestling (ECW) on February 1, 1997.
 The commentator for the event was Joey Styles.
 The title of the event referenced the 1994 ECW event The Night the Line Was Crossed.

-Crossing the Line Again saw the debut of Lance Storm in ECW, along with the creation of the tag team The Dudley Boyz and "Dr Death" Steve Williams sustaining his first defeat in the United States in over 10 years.
-Several matches from Crossing the Line Again were broadcast on the February 6, 1997 episode of ECW Hardcore TV.
+Crossing the Line Again saw the debut of Lance Storm in ECW, along with the creation of the tag team the Dudley Boyz, and "Dr Death" Steve Williams sustaining his first defeat in the United States in over 10 years.
+Several matches from Crossing the Line Again were broadcast on episodes No. 198 and No. 199 of ECW Hardcore TV on February 6 and 13, 1997.
 The full event was released on VHS and DVD in 2002.

 Background

 Crossing the Line Again featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.